AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/run_commandline.rst

    run [OPTIONS] [EXE] [-eargs [EXE] EARGS...]

 :option:`EXE` :
   The executable program to be emulated.
-The provided name is stored in the output trace header that |gcvcov| fetches for analysis purposes later on.
+The provided path is stored in the output trace header that |gcvcov| fetches for analysis purposes later on.
   Relative paths there will be considered relative to the location where
   |gcvcov| is launched.
 When :ref:`eargs <eargs>` are passed, the executable